Sitting Bull Grave Site Returned

 Holy Spirit Church

 Weinhandl Museum - Shield, ND

 Jedediah Smith, at the age of 22, signed on with the expedition of William Ashley to travel the Upper Missouri and trap beaver.
 It is said that Jedediah prayed at the mouth of the Grand River.

 Jedediah rediscovered the south pass through the Rocky Mountains.
 A monument to Jedediah sits on the mouth of the Grand River today.

 Barren Butte is the highest location on Standing Rock.

 Standing Rock Tribal Office

-Tours are given in the Tribal Office there are pictures of our leader on the second floor.
+Tours are given in the Tribal Office.
+There are pictures of our leaders on the second floor.

 Fort Yates Stockade

-The stockade building is the only building left of the military Fort; which was built in 1871.
-The was one of the largest military forts on the Missouri River which was the Indian agency head quarters.
-This was a two company infantry post during the years of 1870-74, the average strength was three officers and eighty-five men.
-The Fort was closed in 1903 with only the stockade building remaining at Standing Rock.
-Rain-In-The Face and others were put in prison in this stockade.
-Fort Yates, ND
+The stockade building is the only building left of the military fort which was built in 1871.
+It was one of the largest military forts on the Missouri River and the Indian agency headquarters.